 24-28 June 2024

-Anna Lysyanskaya (Brown University) will conduct an online mini-course on foundations of cryptography.
+Anna Lysyanskaya (Brown University) will teach an online mini-course on foundations of cryptography.

 Target audience: Anyone who is interested!
 Especially students who are considering (eventually) doing a Ph.D. in cryptography or theoretical computer science.